kjtmckenzie/cs240-lab3/README.md

 state, the whole injector will hang.
 Techniques exist for getting timeout-like functionality from `waitpid()`; we could use some of them in the main tracer loop in `injector.c`.

+7. The 'skip N' behavior hasn't been plumbed through to function injection, only to syscalls.
+This should be trivial to extend.